-- 1. Possession of inappropriate material, including in electronic form to include generating, sending, willfully possessing, requesting or sharing any 'sexting' images. - 2.
-Offensive, threatening, targeted and/or sexually inappropriate behaviour towards others, whether staff or students, by physical, verbal, written or electronic means.
-May be based on race, religion, disability, sexuality, learning differences or gender includes cyber-bullying. - 3.
-Any actions that waste Emergency Services' time and resources e.g. intentionally setting off fire alarms, making prank calls. - 4.
-Theft of or intentional damage to property belonging to another member of the community or to the school itself. - 5.
-Possession, consumption or supply of alcohol, tobacco, e-cigarettes, drugs or drugs paraphernalia.
+- 1. Possession of inappropriate material, including in electronic form to include generating, sending, wilfully possessing, requesting or sharing any 'sexting' images - 2.
+Offensive, threatening, targeted or sexually inappropriate behaviour towards others, whether staff or pupils, by physical, verbal, written or electronic means.
+May be based on sex, race, religion, belief, disability, sexual orientation, gender reassignment, learning differences, age or gender includes cyber-bullying - 3.
+Any actions that waste Emergency Services' time and resources e.g. intentionally setting off fire alarms, making prank calls - 4.
+Theft of or intentional damage to property belonging to another member of the community or to the School itself - 5.
+Possession of what would constitute a weapon as well as the consumption or supply of alcohol, tobacco, e-cigarettes or drugs.

-If a student receives 3 or more negative iSAMS entries for one week, the tutor will convene a meeting with the student to discuss the entries and, using the Wellbeing Action Plan, what support they require.
-If not already aware, parents will be informed via a phone call.
+If a pupil receives 3 or more negative CPOMS entries during one week, the tutor will convene a meeting with the pupil to discuss the entries and determine what support they require.
+If not already aware, at this point, parents will be informed via a phone call.

-After each significant incident, each student will agree with their tutor and/or the member of staff involved the aim of learning from their mistake and the aim to make better choices moving forward.
-As part of this process and the Restorative Meeting, each student will be asked to complete a Reflection Sheet (Annex XI).
-However, if the student does not learn from their mistake, then the consequence can be escalated in line with the Levels identified above.
+After each incident, each pupil will agree with their tutor the aim of learning from their mistake and the aim to make better choices moving forward.
+However, if the pupil does not learn from their mistake, then the consequence can be escalated in line with the Levels identified above.

-Although the iSAMS entries are stored in the system year-on-year, it is important to note that 'the slate' in terms of incidents is wiped clean at the end of every term and every student starts afresh with regard to negative iSAMS entries.
+It is important to note that the slate is wiped at the end of every term and every pupil starts afresh with regard to negative CPOMS entries.

-Reflection Time and Restorative Meetings
+Reflection Time and Restorative Conversations

-Reflection Time at break-times is supervised by a member of SMT and offers members of staff an opportunity to hold a Restorative Meeting with the student who has made a poor choice and has not met the Bedales Prep Expectations.
-Members of staff should enter details onto iSAMS when a Restorative Meeting has occurred, using the dropdown menu choice available.
-Each student coming to the session will be asked to complete a Reflection Sheet ahead of meeting the teacher who has asked them to attend Reflection Time.
-The purpose of this restorative approach is to teach good choices in behaviour.
+Reflection Time at break-times is supervised by a member of SMT and offers members of staff an opportunity to hold a Restorative Conversation with the student who has made a poor choice and has not met the Bedales Prep Expectations.

+The school takes a restorative approach to challenging distressed behaviour.